ansys/pymapdl/doc/source/user_guide/troubleshoot.rst

 .. epigraph::

-   *"What do I do if a problem is not listed here?"*
+   *"What do I do if an issue is not listed here?"*

 .. vale on

-Go to the `PyMAPDL Issues <pymapdl_issues_>`_ page and search to see if your issue is already listed.
-If not, you can do one of the following:
+To see if your issue is already posted, search the `PyMAPDL Issues <pymapdl_issues_>`_ page.
+If not, do one of the following:

-* If you are not sure the cause, or you would like some explanation about the usage of the function or its documentation, go to the `PyMAPDL Discussions <pymapdl_discussions_>`_ page and create a discussion to talk about it.
+* If you are not sure of the cause or would like some explanation about the usage of the function or its documentation, create a discussion on the `PyMAPDL Discussions <pymapdl_discussions_>`_ page.

-* If you believe you have found a bug or want to create a feature request go to the `PyMAPDL Issues <pymapdl_issues_>`_ page and open an issue.
+* If you believe you have found a bug or want to create a feature request, create an issue on the `PyMAPDL Issues <pymapdl_issues_>`_ page.

-For more complex issues or queries, contact `PyAnsys Core team <pyansys_core_>`_.
+For more complex issues or queries, contact the `PyAnsys Core team <pyansys_core_>`_.